rolspace/rolspace/README.md

 I was lucky enough to get into this Software Engineering thing a long time ago and I am not planning to stop anytime soon 😏

-Born and raised in Panama 🇵🇦, I got my Computer Science degree in the US 🇺🇸 and I also lived for a while in Spain 🇪🇸.
+Born and raised in Panama City 🇵🇦, I earned my Computer Science degree in the US 🇺🇸, some time after that I ended up living for a few years in Spain 🇪🇸.

-These days I live in Switzerland🇨🇭.
-I work as a Solution Architect for Comparis AG, where I lead and build things together with an amazing team of software engineers.
+These days I live in Switzerland🇨🇭 and I work as a Solution Architect for Comparis AG, where I help to build techy things with an amazing team of software engineers.

 We work with React, Next, TypeScript, .NET, Azure and a lot of other tools.